zhanxw/anno/README.md

 -   Gene file format

-Currently, anno support gene file in refFlat format.
+Currently, TabAnno supports gene file in refFlat format.
 A prepared list of all gene obtained of UCSC website is:
 "/net/fantasia/home/zhanxw/anno/refFlat\_hg19.txt.gz" .
 To use that
 file, you use flag *-g*.

-As anno support refFlat file by default, you can use refFlat format without specify gene format flag *-f*.
+As TabAnno supports refFlat file by default, you can use refFlat format without specify gene format flag *-f*.

-To use knownGene or refGene format, you need to specify both *-g* and *-f* flat to tell anno which gene file and which format it is.
+To use knownGene or refGene format, you need to specify both *-g* and *-f* flat to tell TabAnno which gene file and which format it is.
 For example, *-g /net/fantasia/home/zhanxw/anno/knownGene.txt.gz -f knownGene*.